 Around 17 per cent of Catholic school students are enrolled in schools that are sponsored by Religious Institutes and Ministerial Public Juridic Person School Authorities (RI&MPJP).
 The day-to-day operational responsibility, including the employment of staff and enrolment of students, for RI&MPJPs lies with the individual school or RI&MPJP school authority.

-See the Committee of Religious Institute and Ministerial Public Juridic Person School Authorities Australia (CORMSAA) website for more information.
+See the Committee of Religious Institute and Ministerial Public Juridic Person School Authorities Australia (CORMSAA) website for more information or search the directory below.